 This does not necessarily mean that they have to pay out of their own pocket for the funeral arrangements.
 You might be relieved to know that paying for the funeral with your own money does not happen as frequently as you might assume.

-This article is meant to examine where the financial responsibility of a funeral falls to in a situation where there is no surviving spouse and how exactly the funeral gets financed.
+This article is meant to examine where the financial responsibility of a funeral falls to in a situation where there is no surviving spouse, as well as how exactly the funeral gets financed.

 The Estate is First Held Liable for Funeral Costs

-When somebody dies, all their property and money forms what is known as an ‘estate’.
-If somebody dies with any kind of debt then the estate's funds must first be used to pay the debt.
+When somebody dies, all of their property and money forms what is known as an ‘estate’.
+If somebody dies with any kind of debt, then the estate's funds must first be used to pay the debt.

 This is also true for the funeral.
 If the estate can cover the cost of the funeral service then it will.
 Normally if somebody dies, their estate will have money to cover the funeral expenses.
 Obviously this isn’t always the case.
 If they can't cover all the cost of the funeral service then this where family will have to contribute.

 The burden of financial responsibility will officially fall on whoever signs the contract with the funeral home for the funeral service.
 There is really no set in stone rule for who steps up.
 Every situation will be different.

 The burden should not fall solely on whoever happens to sign the funeral home contract.
 This might just be whatever relative who lives closest to where the recently deceased has died.
 Ultimately, the best case scenario is the entire family pooling funds together to pay for any uncovered expenses.
 If everyone contributes a little, then one person will not have such a large financial strain.